Bourbon County, Kansas Border Troubles

 Free State Hotel in Fort Scott, Kansas, courtesy the National Park Service.

-Similar difficulties were of frequent occurrence, and, indeed, the Free-State men did not have the law and the right upon their side in every instance, as a six-month abandonment of a claim worked a forfeiture of legal title under the pre-emption laws.
+Similar difficulties were frequent, and, indeed, the Free-State men did not have the law and the right upon their side in every instance, as a six-month abandonment of a claim worked a forfeiture of legal title under the pre-emption laws.
 At any rate, they were frequently arrested on various kinds of charges and harassed in every conceivable way.
 The District Court was presided over by Judge Joseph Williams.
 For a time, claim questions were referred to his court for decision.
-Still, the Judge, being a pro-slavery man, very generally decided in favor of the pro-slavery claimant, and the Free-State men indicted, for the most part, for imaginary offenses were either required to give excessive bail or refused bail altogether.
+Still, the Judge, being a pro-slavery man, very generally decided in favor of the pro-slavery claimant, and the Free-State men indicted, for the most part, for imaginary offenses, were either required to give excessive bail or refused bail altogether.
 The Free-State men were, of course, universally dissatisfied with such a state of things, and James Montgomery determined, if practicable, to bring Judge Williams to his senses.
 To this end, he arrested a certain pro-slavery man, kept him in custody long enough, and treated him severely enough to make him think when released that he had been in great peril and was exceedingly fortunate in being released at all, incidentally mentioning in his hearing his intention of marching to Fort Scott and forcibly releasing the prisoners held and refused bail.
 Montgomery’s pro-slavery prisoner, upon being set at liberty, immediately set out for Fort Scott and lost no time in informing Judge Williams of Montgomery’s program; after that, the Judge suddenly discovered that to refuse bail to prisoners under such circumstances was a thing unheard of in law and in itself absurd.
 The prisoners were at once released without bail and upon their own recognizance.

 Pro-slavery Movement.